-Transient occupancy tax represented the City's third-largest revenue source in 2018-19, totaling tax in-lieu of VLF combine for \$3.4 million.
+A comparatively small proportion of the City's general tax revenues, property tax and property tax in-lieu of VLF combine for \$3.4 million.
 Property tax revenues are derived from assessments on land, improvements, and personal property in Desert Hot Springs.
-The City's combined secured and unsecured assessed valuation is about \$1.7 billion, inclusive of about \$522 million in land value and almost \$1.3 billion in improvement value.357 In 2018-19, the City received approximately 10.4 percent of property tax revenues collected within City limits.
+The City's combined secured and unsecured assessed valuation is about \$1.7 billion, inclusive of about \$522 million in land value and almost \$1.3 billion in improvement value.358 In 2018-19, the City received approximately 10.4 percent of property tax revenues collected within City limits.